-The Company plans to transition 568 Second St, by transitioning the property from flexible office to warehouse.
+The Company plans to reposition 568 Second St from flexible office to warehouse.
+The Company expects to complete the repositioning in 2023.

 Over the long-term, management intends to expand the Company's development program on a selective basis through building expansions or construction on new properties.
 In all cases, the objective of the development is to generate elevated returns to augment the returns from the Company's core portfolio of stabilized assets and to upgrade the portfolio through the addition of Class A assets, but in a manner that minimizes risk to the Company.
 The Company's development focus is where capitalization rates are at historic lows and in areas where the market remains significantly undersupplied.